RamanLab/DyAux/README.md

 ---

 ## Models Used
-All models were obtained from the **BiGG Models** and **BioModels** databases.
+All models were obtained from the **BiGG Models** database.
 Some annotations were adjusted to ensure consistent formatting across the dataset.

 ---